codeyourweb/irma/README.windows-compilation.md

-# Installing _irma_ on Windows
+# Installing IRMA on Windows

-_irma_ can be installed on a Windows platform but it's a little bit tricky cause it's strongly dependant of go-yara and CGO.
+_IRMA_ can be installed on a Windows platform but it's a little bit tricky cause it's strongly dependant of go-yara and CGO.
 Here's a little documentation to guide you step by step:

 ## Before installation